Tip 1 - Getting Connected

 IT username and password

 You must be a Trinity student with a valid IT username and password.

 Valid operating system on your device

 You can connect via a computer, mobile phone, or tablet provided they have one of the following operating systems:

 - macOS Catalina

 - Android - Any version

 Minimum RAM and hard disk space

-Your laptop or computer must have the minimum of two gigs of RAM on Windows and one gig of RAM on a Mac.
+Your laptop or computer must have the minimum of 2GB of RAM on Windows and 4GB of RAM on a Mac.